-Mar Aguilar oversees international operations at the Population Council.
-Aguilar provides administrative guidance, ensures staff safety and security, and proposes solutions and uniform office systems that support the efficiency and effectiveness of the Population Council’s global operations.
-She ensures that Council global policies and procedures are appropriately adapted and applied to the local context.
+Mar Aguilar oversees Global Administration at the Population Council.
+In this role, she provides administrative guidance, ensures staff safety and security, supervises procurement, and proposes solutions and uniform office systems that support efficient and effective global operations of the organization.
+With offices in 13 countries, Aguilar also ensures global policies and procedures are appropriately adapted and applied to the local context.